forcedotcom/salesforcedx-vscode/packages/salesforcedx-apex/contributing/publishing.md

 1. Search for `Tasks: Run Task`.
 1. Select `Create Port PR for Publishing`.
 1. Select `-v` to see the full output.
 1. Select the type of version bump.
-Typically using the default value of `patch` is fine.
+In most instances we will be using `patch`.
+Select `patch` when backwards compatible bug fixes are made.
+Select `minor` when new backwards compatible functionality is added.
+Select `major` when incompatible API changes are made.
+See https://semver.org/ for more information.
 1. Push your branch up with `git push origin <branchName>` and open the pull request for review.
 1. <b>Important:</b> When your PR has been approved, be sure to merge with the option `Rebase and Merge`.
 We do <b>not</b> want to squash these commits.